Greenwashing: Effect on consumer perception

-Researchers found that products that are truly environmentally friendly are significantly more favored by consumers than their greenwashed counterparts.
-A survey by Lending Tree found that 55% of Americans are willing to spend more money on products they perceive to be more sustainable and eco-friendly.
+Researchers found that consumers significantly favor environmentally friendly products over their greenwashed counterparts.
+A survey by LendingTree found that 55% of Americans are willing to spend more money on products they perceive to be more sustainable and eco-friendly.

-Consumer perceptions of greenwashing are also found to be mediated by the level of greenwashing they are exposed to.
-Other research suggests that few consumers actually notice greenwashing, particularly when they perceive the company or brand as reputable.
+Consumer perceptions of greenwashing are also mediated by the level of greenwashing they are exposed to.
+Other research suggests that few consumers notice greenwashing, particularly when they perceive the company or brand as reputable.
 When consumers perceive green advertising as credible, they develop more positive attitudes towards the brand, even when the advertising is greenwashed.

+Consumer trust is mediated by two primary psychological effects, which are green consumer confusion and green perceived risk.
+Green consumer confusion occurs when a vague environmental claim makes consumers have a difficulty to differentiate between genuinely ecological and misleading products that appear as "environmentally friendly".
+On the other hand, green perceived risk happens when a consumer has an increasing negative perception of the consequences and the product's sustainability claims.
+Research shows that there is a positive correlation between greenwashing, green consumer confusion, and green perceived risk.
+With this being said, the consumers tend to negatively evaluate the product and the company environmental efforts when they perceive greenwashing.
+This can lead to immediately reducing consumer satisfaction during the interaction with a company's website where greenwashing is suspected.

 Other research suggests that consumers with more green concern are more able to tell the difference between honest green marketing and greenwashed advertising; the more green concern, the stronger the intention not to purchase from companies from which they perceive greenwashing advertising behavior.
 When consumers use word-of-mouth to communicate about a product, green concern strengthens the negative relationship between the consumer's intent to purchase and the perception of greenwashing.

-Research suggests that consumers distrust companies who greenwash because they view the act as deceptive.
+Research suggests that consumers distrust companies that greenwash because they view the act as deceptive.
 If consumers perceive that a company would realistically benefit from a green marketing claim being true, then it is more likely that the claim and the company will be seen as genuine.

-Consumers’ willingness to purchase green decreases when they perceive the green attributes compromise the product quality, making greenwashing potentially risky, even when the consumer or stakeholder is not skeptical of the green messaging.
-Words and phrases often used in green messaging and greenwashing, such as "gentle", can lead consumers to believe the green product is less effective than a non-green option.
+Consumers' willingness to purchase green products decreases when they perceive that green attributes compromise product quality, making greenwashing potentially risky, even when the consumer or stakeholder is not skeptical of green messaging.
+Words and phrases often used in green messaging and greenwashing, such as "gentle," can lead consumers to believe the green product is less effective than a non-green option.